 Are you being sued for defamation?
-Searching for a solid defense?
+Searching for a solid defamation defense?
+Wondering what to do if you’ve been defamed?
 We’ve got you covered.
 Below you’ll find six different defamation defenses that have worked in the past and may work for your case.
+Don’t keep wondering what are defenses to defamation, scroll down to read now!

 Internet Defamation Defense #1: Truth